haleyhe/Student-Portal-Grading/README.md

 If a grouped student want to go solo or join another group, they will first have to click a leave group button.

 ### Scenarios to show how the grouping works
-1. If two solo students want to get together, student A just sends a request to student B. After B accepts A, place both into B’s group and delete A’s group (has no members now)
+1. If two solo students want to get together, student A just sends a request to student B. After B accepts A, place both into Bâ€™s group and delete Aâ€™s group (has no members now)
    - Course of API action: A send-request, B respond-request

 2. If a solo student wants to join a 2+ people group, the solo student would just request to join the group